schwarzlichtbezirk/wpk/README.md

 Library have root **`wpk`** module that used by any code working with `.wpk` packages.
 And modules to build utilities for packing/unpacking data files to package:
  - **wpk**
 Places data files into single package, extracts them, and gives API for access to package.
- - **wpk/pack**
-Small simple utility designed to pack a directory, or a list of directories into an package.
- - **wpk/extract**
-Small simple utility designed to extract all packed files from package, or list of packages to given directory.
- - **wpk/luawpk/cmd**
-Utility for the packages programmable building.
-Uses [Lua 5.1]([https://www.lua.org/manual/5.1/](https://www.lua.org/manual/5.1/)) to script package building process.
- - **wpk/test**
-Contains some Lua-scripts to test **`wpk/luawpk`** utility and learn scripting API opportunities.
  - **wpk/bulk**
 Wrapper for package to hold WPK-file whole content as a slice.
 Actual for small packages.
  - **wpk/mmap**
 Wrapper for package to get access to nested files as to memory mapped blocks.
 Actual for large packages.
+ - **wpk/luawpk**
+Package writer with package building process scripting using [Lua 5.1]([https://www.lua.org/manual/5.1/](https://www.lua.org/manual/5.1/)).
+Typical script workflow is to create package for writing, setup some options, put group of files to package, and finalize it.
+ - **wpk/test**
+Contains some Lua-scripts to test **`wpk/luawpk`** module and learn scripting API opportunities.
+ - **wpk/util/pack**
+Small simple utility designed to pack a directory, or a list of directories into an package.
+ - **wpk/util/extract**
+Small simple utility designed to extract all packed files from package, or list of packages to given directory.
+ - **wpk/util/build**
+Utility for the packages programmable building, based on **`wpk/luawpk`** module.

 Compiled binaries of utilities can be downloaded in [Releases](https://github.com/schwarzlichtbezirk/wpk/releases) section.